-We rely completely on third-party suppliers to manufacture our non-clinical and clinical drug supplies for our product candidates, and we intend to rely on third parties to produce commercial supplies of any product candidates that are approved.
+We rely completely on third-party suppliers to manufacture our nonclinical and clinical drug supplies for our product candidates, and we intend to rely on third parties to produce commercial supplies of any product candidates that are approved.

-We do not currently have, nor do we plan to acquire, the infrastructure or capability to internally manufacture the clinical drug supply of our product candidates, or any future product candidates, for use in the conduct of our clinical studies.
-We lack the internal resources and the capability to manufacture any product candidates on a clinical or commercial scale.
-We depend on third-party contract manufacturing organizations, or CMOs, for all of our requirements of raw materials, drug substance and drug product for our ongoing clinical trials of olinciguat and IW-6463.
+We do not currently have, nor do we plan to acquire, the infrastructure or capability to internally manufacture the drug supply of our product candidates, or any future product candidates, for use in the conduct of our nonclinical and clinical studies.
+We lack the internal resources and the capability to manufacture any product candidates on any scale.
+We depend on third-party contract manufacturing organizations ("CMOs") for all our requirements of raw materials, drug substance and drug product for our future and/or ongoing nonclinical studies and clinical trials of CY6463.
 We do not have long-term supply agreements in place with our CMOs and each batch of our product candidates is individually contracted under a services agreement on a purchase order basis.
-We expect to continue to rely on CMOs for the supply of olinciguat and IW-6463 for later-stage development and commercialization, as well as for the supply of any other product candidates that we may identify, and we may not be able to enter into long-term supply agreements with such CMOs on favorable terms.
+We expect to continue to rely on CMOs for the supply of CY6463 for later-stage development and commercialization, as well as for the supply of any other discovery compounds or product candidates that we may identify, and we may not be able to enter into long-term supply agreements with such CMOs on favorable terms.
 As a further result, we are subject to price fluctuations for our clinical drug supplies.
 If the prices charged by these CMOs increase, our business, prospects, financial condition and results of operations could be materially harmed.
-We apply industry risk management practices to minimize the impact to clinical timelines associated with delays to our clinical supplies.
+We apply industry risk management practices to minimize the impact to nonclinical and clinical timelines associated with delays to our clinical supplies.
 However, these delays could still lead to clinical trials delays that could adversely impact our business.

-In addition, the facilities used by our contract manufacturers to manufacture the active pharmaceutical ingredient and final drug product must complete a pre-approval inspection by the FDA and other comparable foreign regulatory agencies to assess compliance with applicable requirements, including current GMP.

-after we submit our new drug application, or NDA, or relevant foreign regulatory submission to the applicable regulatory agency.
+In addition, the facilities used by our contract manufacturers to manufacture the active pharmaceutical ingredient and final drug product must complete a pre-approval inspection by the FDA and other comparable foreign regulatory agencies to assess compliance with applicable requirements, including current GMP, after we submit our new drug application ("NDA") or relevant foreign regulatory submission to the applicable regulatory agency.
 If the FDA or an applicable foreign regulatory agency determines now or in the future that these facilities are noncompliant, we may need to find alternative manufacturing facilities, which would impede our ability to develop, obtain regulatory approval for or market our product candidates.